Monday, April 30, 2007

 I have set limits far below the statutory limits and I am abiding by those limits, unilaterally putting myself at a disadvantage.
 I am traveling around the state calling on the Senate majority to pass campaign finance reform that will finally get money out of the system.
 Joe Bruno should agree to limit L.L.C. contributions.
 That appears to be the issue that is preventing the Senate from signing on to a bill that every good government group has supported.
 That is what New York needs.

-in which the same good government groups that the governor is allied with on campaign reform expressed unhappiness with some of his fund-raising mailings.
+He also responded to questions about a New York Post story, in which the same good government groups that the governor is allied with on campaign reform expressed unhappiness with some of his fund-raising mailings.

 “We are not offering access,” Mr. Spitzer said.
 “We are abiding by every law, in fact, going way beyond the laws of the state of New York.
 I’ve been doing that since I announced back in December and imposed ethics obligations on those in my administration and my own fund-raising that is far beyond what the state requires.”